-The Occidental College campus is comprised of 74 academic, athletic, business, residential. and parking structures situated on 120 acres in the Eagle Rock community of Los Angeles.
-We are mindful of our location within a major metropolitan area and we are proactive in our efforts at crime prevention.
-Occidental is committed to the safety and security of all its community members and guests.
-Occidental's professionally trained Campus Safety officers.
-Residential Education and Housing Services staff, administrators, faculty, staff, and students all share the important responsibility of contributing to a safe environment.
-They promptly and efficiently respond to reports of crime and serious incidents and offer appropriate resources and support to crime victims.
-Occidental takes multiple measures to create and maintain a safe environment on campus.
+Occidental College is a private liberal arts college located in the Eagle Rock neighborhood of Los Angeles.
+As an institution located within a major metropolitan area, the College is proactive in its efforts at crime prevention, and values the safety and security of all members and guests of the campus community.

+Occidental's professionally trained Campus Safety officers, Residential Education and Housing Services staff, administrators, faculty, staff, and students all share the important responsibility of contributing to a safe environment.
+They strive to promptly and efficiently respond to reports of crime and serious incidents and offer appropriate resources and support to crime victims.
+Occidental takes progressive measures to create and maintain a safe environment on campus.